TheodorGeo/data_integ_api/README.md

-# Open Source API for data integration & extraction
+# Open Source API for data integration & extraction (cloned from Gitlab)

 This is a laravel 5.6 based API for data integration and extraction from the REST APIs of :